MovingBlocks/GooeyJr/README.md

 * Install heroku CLI using the instructions here - https://devcenter.heroku.com/articles/heroku-cli
 * Create an account on Heroku - https://www.heroku.com
 * Finally clone the project by entering `git clone https://github.com/MovingBlocks/GooeyJr` in your terminal
-* Alright, now that you have installed all of this, the fun part gets to happen
+* Alright, now that you have installed all of this, the fun part begins

 ## Configure and run the bot